the-maldridge/locksmith/APIDESIGN.md

 In the above example, the `Owner` is specified for the key.
-This allows the request to submit keys for other users, but doing so requires the `other` permission for the network.
+This allows the request to submit keys for other users, but doing so requires the `sudo` permission for the network.

 ## Approving an Existing Peer - `/v1/networks/:id/peers/approve`